Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 *POS > Management > Tab GLOBAL SETTINGS > Entry Kontenzuteilung Buchhaltung*

-Assign the accounts to which you want to book the payments.
+Assign the accounts to which you want to post the payments.
 The accounts are assigned for all stores, unless they are overwritten in the store or pay desk admin settings.
 For more information, see [Admin Settings - Store](./02b_Stores.md#adminsettings-store) or [Admin Settings - Pay Desk](./02b_Stores.md#admin-settingspay-desk).

 The number of accounts to be assigned depends on the number of available currencies.